 In order to understand what is a fair settlement amount, you need to first understand the extent of your damages and how much they are going to cost you.
 There are so many ways that a personal injury affects a victim.
-Medical expenses, therapy, time off from work, as well as psychological stress or trauma are all things that you should consider and research.
+Medical expenses, therapy, time off from work, as well as psychological stress or trauma, are all things that you should consider and research.

 2. Talk With Your Doctor And Employer

-Speak with your doctor first, be very honest concerning your injuries.
+Speak with your doctor first, and be very honest concerning your injuries.
 Your doctor will be able to give you an estimate for how long recovery will take as well as the future health and medical needs you may have as a result of your injury.